-Students admitted on a provisional basis must successfully complete SOS 508, SOS 509, EMS 522 and EMS 523 in the first semester.
-Course grades in these 4 courses must be high enough to yield a cumulative grade point average of 3.00, with no grades below a C.
+Students admitted on a provisional basis must successfully complete at least six credit hours in the first semester.
+Students must take SOS 508: Pathways to Sustainability and a choice of SOS 509: Leading Sustainability Transitions, EMS 522: Mastering the Global Sustainability Context, EMS 523 Strategic Sustainability and Leadership, EMS 524 Sustainability Storytelling and Communications or EMS 525 Essentials for Transformative Leadership in Sustainability in the first semester.
+All course grades must be high enough to yield a cumulative grade point average of 3.00, with no grades below C.